ManticoreGamesInc/platform-documentation/src/tutorials/template_reference.md

     </video>
 </div>

-You will notice when making changes to a template, it will ask if you would like to "**Deinstance**" the template.
-Click "**Yes**" when this prompt appears.
+To make changes to a template, you will need to first **deinstance** it.
+This can be done automatically by making a change to a the template.

+1. Make a change to a component or property of an object in the template.
+2. Click **Yes** when the prompt appears asking if you want to deinstance the template.

-A deinstanced template will have text color change from *blue*{: style="color: var(--core-color-templetized)"} to *teal*{: style="color: var(--core-color-deinstanced)"}.
-It is still a template, but has changes that the other instances of this template will not.
+A deinstanced template will change color from blue to teal.
+Changes made to a deinstanced template will not affect other copies of the template.

 ### Update All Template Copies

-Once you have made changes you would like to send to all other instances of the template, right click the altered template.
-Click "**Update Template From This**" to send changes.
-All the templates will now match the updated one!

-One of the huge benefits of templates is being able to update many objects at the same time!
-When using several of the same template, changes can be made to one and then automatically sent to update all the others.
+To change all of the instances of a template, you will need to deinstance and modify an instance of the template, and then update the others to match it.

 ![Update Template](../img/EditorManual/Art/updateTemplate.gif "Update Template"){: .center}

+1. Right click on a deinstanced template with the latest changes.
+2. Click **Update Template From This** to update all the instances of the template to match it.

 <div class="mt-video">
     <video autoplay loop muted playsinline poster="/img/EditorManual/Abilities/Gem.png">